lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

     outTexCoord = vec2(x, y);}
 ```

-The results of this changes, look exactly the same when rendering particles but the performance is much higher.
+The results of this changes, look exactly the same as when rendering non instanced particles but the performance is much higher.
 A FPS counter has been added to the window title, as an option.
 You can play with instanced and non instanced rendering to see the improvements by yourself.

 ![Particles](particles.png)

 ## Extra bonus

-With all the infrastructure that we have right now, I've modified the rendering cubes code to use a height map as a base, suing also texture atlas to use different textures.
+With all the infrastructure that we have right now, I've modified the rendering cubes code to use a height map as a base, using also texture atlas to use different textures.
 It also combines particles rendering.
 It looks like this.

 ![Cubes with height map](cubes_height_map.png)

 Please keep in mind that there's still much room for optimization, but the aim of the book is guiding you in learning LWJGL and OpenGL concepts and techniques.
-The goal is not to create a full blown game engine (an not a voxel engine, which require more abstractions elements and optimizations).
+The goal is not to create a full blown game engine (an definitely not a voxel engine, which require a different approach and more optimizations).